JoseAntonioParedes/JoseAntonioParedes/README.md

 ### Hi there 👋

 🔭 I’m currently working on MVC5 .NET Web solutions and I would like to evolve to Angular JS technologies.

 🌱 I’m currently learning DevOps architectures and technologies like Kubernetes, Jenkins...

+⚡ Fun fact: I studied and obtained a Philosophy degree before apply for developing jobs.

 <!--
 **JoseAntonioParedes/JoseAntonioParedes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.